KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 + Repo-devs need to make their best effort to ensure SC repo code does not error when running.
 Thus:
   - Avoid generating and throwing [error objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error); instead bypass that functionality (for instance, don't stamp a Picture entity if its `<img>` asset has not completed loading), or fail in a graceful manner so other Javascript code can continue to run.
   - But don't fail by means of [try-catch statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch): such code (at least in the past) kills web page performance!
+  - (Rare exceptions to these "suggestions" can be found in the [mixin/base.js](../source/mixin/base.html) and [core/user-interaction.js](../source/core/user-interaction.html) files.)

 Several of the SC test demos have been coded up in a way that respects progressive enhancement - for example test demo [Filters-004](../../demo/filters-004.html) has been written with fallback content between the `<canvas>` tags to include a placeholder image of the canvas scene, alongside an appropriately hidden `<div>` to contain the `<img>` assets which are used by the the canvas but should never appear elsewhere in the web page.